MomenK/heap-buffer-overflow/README.md

 2. **View the Build Log**

 The file `build.log` contains the output from a complete build and run session, including a detailed error report and a shadow memory dump.
-[See explanation details](explanation.md)

 ## Explanation
 When running the executable, AddressSanitizer detects a heap-buffer-overflow error: